DANS-KNAW/dd-verify-file-migration/docs/index.md

     load-from-vault [-h] (-u UUIDS | -U UUID | -s STORE) [file]

       Load expected table(s) with info from manifest-sha1.txt of bags in the vault and/or from metadata/dataset.xml.
-      Unless mode=INPUT, then InputDatasets is loaded.
+      When mode=INPUT the InputDatasets are loaded instead.

       positional arguments:
         file                         application configuration file (default: etc/config.yml)